mrkkrp/mkm3u/README.md

 variable.
 I strongly recommend using of `~/bin/` directory for this sort of scripts.

 Create `~/bin/` directory if it doesn't exist already.
-Copy file `pdf` into it and change file mode, so you can execute it:
+Copy file `mkm3u` into it and change file mode, so you can execute it:

 ```
 $ cd bin